gregoryverghese/Maracuja/README.md

 #### Supported Formats
 - ImmunoSEQ

-To parse the raw files, use the `rep_load` function:
+To parse the raw files, use the `parser` function:

 ```python
 folder_path = 'path/to/your/folder_with_repertoire_files/'